-grow 38% by 2020, from 16,324 in 1999, to 26,348 by the end of the next decade.
-In the same period Canada's working age each year.
+The population is growing faster than the current economy can sustain.
+Forty per cent of Nunavummiut are under the age of fifteen, ensuring that the labour force will continue to grow over the next decade, with more and more young people reaching working age each year.
 (See Chart 1.)
 A growing economy will ensure that that everyone can have a livelihood and play a productive role in his or her community.
 This Strategy provides a very important starting point for answering questions about how we will support economic growth.
 It sets out a broad strategic direction and a set of specific priorities for the coming decade.
 An over-all work plan and specific sector work plans with budgets, timelines and assigned concrete tasks will be devised over the next two years.
 These plans will also address such important investment issues as the stability of the regulatory regime, the business climate, and commitments to infrastructure development.

-Our Prospects for Economic Growth
+The Necessity for Economic Growth in Nunavut